NCAS-CMS/cfdm/docs/source/tutorial.rst

 ^^^^^^^^^^^^^

-The built-in `str` function returns similar information as the one-line output, along with short descriptions of the field's metadata constructs, which include the first and last values of their data
+The built-in `str` function returns similar information as the one-line output, along with short descriptions of the metadata constructs, which include the first and last values of their data
 arrays: